-2021 Festival features a great lineup!
+The 2024 Festival features a fantastic lineup!

 Storyteller Anne Rutherford delights audiences nationwide with funny, touching performances that include tales of personal adventure, folklore and prize-winning lies.
 Her singing and mandolin playing add to the fun, along with vivid vocal and physical characterizations such as her original Wild West alter-ego, the adventurous Clementine Ryder.
 Anne grew up in a little Pennsylvania town along the Susquehanna River, in a house with a grave-yard on one side and a cow pasture on the other, but now resides in the Paciﬁc Northwest.
 She is grateful for the storytelling community and audiences because, as she says, “Without you – I’d be talking to myself.”

 Dino O’Dell mesmerizes his audiences with stories from the most untraditional sources – from dinosaurs to outer space.
 In an hour spent with Dino, youngsters may meet a cowboy that doesn’t like taking baths, a space alien that needs help ﬁxing his spaceship and Dino’s grandfather, who tells them stories about making pancakes.
 All the while, the students engage in songs that reinforce the concepts they did not even realize they were learning.
 As an innovative and inspiring educator, Dino is a professional, and as an entertaining storyteller, he is amazing!